stefankreitmayer/x5_pres2_2018_april/PITCHME.md

 ## PILOT 3: Teachers as curators

+Hypotheses:
-Hypothesis: A teacher can use the interface as if they were a student, in order to find, compare, evaluate, and collect OERs.
-The resulting collection of OERs will be a well-sequenced list of useful, high-quality teaching materials.
-No additional features are required.
+* A teacher can use the interface as if they were a student, in order to find, compare, evaluate, and collect OERs.
+* The resulting collection of OERs will be a well-sequenced list of useful, high-quality teaching materials.
+* No additional features are required.

 #HSLIDE

 ## Pilot 4: Users helping users

 Hypotheses:

-1. Our users will occasionally need topic-specific help from another human.
+* Our users will occasionally need topic-specific help from another human.
-2. New features could allow a user to monitor and help another user - with mutual consent.
+* New features could allow a user to monitor and help another user - with mutual consent.
-3. This works for peers as well as school-typical settings between students and a teacher.
+* This works for peers as well as school-typical settings between students and a teacher.

 #HSLIDE